peacewalker122/peacewalker122.github.io/content/1-posts/I-wish.md

 In the first week after the breakup, I didn’t feel much.
 But three weeks later, bit by bit, parts of me began to fall apart.
 I hit the lowest point I had ever experienced.
 I isolated myself, struggled to express my emotions, and even lost my appetite.
 Writing became one of my coping mechanisms.
 I revisited my diary, where I had poured out my feelings.
 It was a hard, painful time.

 ---

+## Restoprective Process
+When i writing this post, there's a lot of questions live in my head.
+One of that is "do we meant to be together?
+Or we just force it".
+And when my head got hit by those question, the memory came back, I start to think about that question, and when i taking shower I think that both of we at that time are just not meant together, i recall that she has a question to me and she asked:

+> What if we both aren't meant to be together

+*Well i said:*
+> I'll go find any possibility and try it so we could be together.

+Well easier said than be done, turns out i was wrong.
+I can't stand and live with someone else where i couldn't tell my own story.
+Indeed I'm not perfect person I made a lot of mistake and I'm not making excuse, but i learn from the mistake i made, actually it's we, we learn together and solve the issue together as a couple but it's not last long.

+One think that i able to notice, that u think that because u know ur partner for a long time and you think your partner could guess your feelings, it's just evil, neither of us were mindreader. in the book i read 'The Power Of Attachment' this issue were common issue in the relationship, all of this required emotional intellegence, because with other human being you're attached with emotion.

+I recall when I just breakup with her, I think i already moveon, but turns out, it's just 'pseudo-move-on' feeling, because my body reward me with relief for getting rid the source of stress, btw i never feel headache anymore after breakup, which i believe tell a lot.
+It feels nothing on the first month, but after that it's devastating i have to process the attachment, the remainder feeling and so on.
+And there's a saviour came, which is 'knowledge' If i dont tell my story, i wouldn't be able to know the genuine side of myself, previously i thought that i was an avoidant but turns out I'm secure person, I could trust my partner, I don't put much suspicion and I don't feel anxious when she wasn't with me.
+This phase of life is one of the most phase in my life, I feel the sense of awakening of me.
+I felt very amazing journey with my knowledge and they always help me.
+So you have to learn, you will never know when, what u just learn today or yesterday will be used in your life.
+There's one qoute

+> Yesterday was a history, Tomorrow is a mystery, Today is a gift that's why they call it the present.

+I got this from kungfu panda film, Since now i'm in solitude life, i spend my time mostly watching movie and learn something new.
+I'm really grateful to have this experienced of my life.
+I'm not regretting anything about the relationship i had with her and not owe any apology to her and vice versa and I choose to end the relationship with her as it should be.

 ## A Conversation with a Friend
 Long story short, I met a friend after a long time.
 When our conversation turned to relationships, I opened up: